Sydney Romero: Professional career

 On April 16, 2019, Romero was drafted third overall by the USSSA Pride in the 2019 NPF Draft.
 On June 11, 2019, she was signed to a two-year contract by the USSSA Pride.
 She was named the Player of the Week for the week ending July 28, 2019.
 During the week she went 7-for-13, with eight runs, one double, one home run, five RBI, two walks, and three stolen bases.
 She was named the Rookie of the Week for the week ending August 11, 2019.
 During the week she went 11-for-22, with four runs, two doubles, one home run, five RBI, two walks and a stolen base.

+On January 29, 2025, Romero was drafted in the eleventh round, 41st overall, by the Talons in the inaugural Athletes Unlimited Softball League draft.
+During the 2025 AUSL season, she hit .308 with six doubles, one home run and seven RBI.
+On July 27, 2025, during game two of the championship series against the Bandits, Romero hit the game-winning home run in the top of the sixth inning to help the Talons win the inaugural AUSL championship.

 Coaching career

 On September 18, 2019, Romero was named a student assistant for the Oklahoma Sooners softball program.

 On July 1, 2022, Romero was named an assistant coach for the Duke Blue Devils softball program.
-She will serve as the team's hitting and infield coach.
+She served as the team's hitting and infield coach and helped lead Duke to a 48–12 record and hosted an NCAA Super Regional for the first time in program history.

+On June 25, 2023, Romero was named an assistant coach for the Oregon Ducks softball program.

 Personal life

 Romero is the daughter of Michael and Melissa Romero, and has three siblings.
 She is the younger sister of professional softball player Sierra Romero.
 Her brother, Mikey Romero was drafted in the first round, 24th overall, by the Boston Red Sox in the 2022 Major League Baseball Draft.
+She is of Mexican and Chamorro descent.